spiceai/spiceai/README.md

 2024-02-21T06:11:56.382038Z  INFO runtime::opentelemetry: Spice Runtime OpenTelemetry listening on 127.0.0.1:50052
 ```

+The runtime is now started and ready for queries.

-**Step 5.** In a new terminal window, import the spicepod.
-The spicepod contains information about how datasets and other components are configured.
-You can add public spicepods using `spice add` command:
+**Step 5.** In a new terminal window, add the `spiceai/quickstart` Spicepod.
+A Spicepod is a package of configuration defining datasets and ML models.

 ```bash
 spice add spiceai/quickstart
 ```

-You should see the runtime updated with the new datasets.
-Also, the spicepod.yaml file will be updated with a new dependency that
+The `Spicepod.yaml` file will be updated with the `spiceai/quickstart` dependency.
-references the spiceai/quickstart spicepod.

 ```yaml
 version: v1beta1